PanGroup/Fractional-Homotopy/README.md

 # Fractional-Homotopy
-Source codes of the 1st example by using the fractional homotopy method.
+Source codes of the 1st example of "A New Fractional Homotopy Method for Solving Nonlinear Optimal Control Problems", which is submitted to Acta Astronautica and under review this moment.